How to change oil on a Volkswagen Type 4 engine

-A guide on how to change oil on a VW Type 4 engine, powering the Late Bay VW busses, and the Porsche 914 and 912E.
+A DIY guide on changing oil on VW Type 4 engines, which power the late VW Type 2 busses, and the Porsche 914 and 912E.

-It is geared towards a bus, but for the most part it should apply to other models and makes equipped with the same engine (VW Type 4, Porsche 912E, Porsche 914).
-To make it easier, and with the hobbyist with a limited toolset in mind, the bus is kept on the ground.
+The guide is geared towards a bus, but for the most part it should apply to other models and makes equipped with the same engine (VW Type 4, Porsche 912E, Porsche 914).
+For simplicity, and with the hobbyist with the basic toolset in mind, the bus is kept on the ground.
 A seasoned mechanic with access to heavier equipment would most probably lift the vehicle.

 While the whole process, including oil strainer cleaning and oil filter replacement is described, they are not necessary to do at each oil change.
 Check the service intervals on your owner's manual to decide when you need to do these.